Environmental Awards Program

 - Innovation, Creativity and Originality - Discuss the methods, strategies, and innovative ideas.

-- Environmental Stewardship - Describe measurable increases in ecological resiliency or how the nominee/submission has improved the capacity for our ecosystems to provide us with resources.
+- Environmental Stewardship - Describe measurable increases in ecological resiliency or how the applicant has improved the capacity for our ecosystems to provide us with resources.

-- Leadership - Discuss how the nominee/submission demonstrated vision, foresight, and persistence.
+- Leadership - Discuss how the applicant has demonstrated vision, foresight, and persistence.

-- Sustainability Elements - Describe how the nominee/submission has improved social, economic, and ecological conditions.
+- Sustainability Elements - Describe how the applicant has improved social, economic, and ecological conditions.

 Our Unique Awards